baedrik/SCRT-sealed-bid-auction/WALKTHROUGH.md

     let sell_token_info = state.sell_contract.token_info_query(&deps.querier)?;
 ```
 This is an example of using the `token_info_query` function implemented by the ContractInfo struct defined in msg.rs to send a TokenInfo query to the sell token contract.
 It returns the TokenInfo type defined in the snip20 package of https://github.com/enigmampc/secret-toolkit.<br/>
-If you needed to "roll your own" query of another contract, you could
+If you need to "roll your own" query of another contract, you could
 *****TODO*****Going to re-write this using a Trait like I did for the Callback message implementation above
 ```rust
 use core::fmt;